-The first reconstruction method I like to review is ART.
+The first reconstruction method to review is ART.
 Figure 2.4b illustrates the concept of ART.
 ART uses the X-ray path and the attenuated intensity for each angle to build a set of simultaneous linear equations.
 The equations are then solved for the attenuation coefficients.
-Since ART uses the ray path characteristics to build the equations, it is also suited for bent rays.
+Since ART uses the ray path characteristics to build the equations, it takes into account ray bending because of velocity gradient.
 However, there may be inconsistence in the equations, and the system of equations can be under-determined.
 The solution may also be sensitive to measurement errors and noise.
 Furthermore, with the increasing requirement of better resolution, the number of equations grows.
-Therefore, it is not feasible to use ART in clinical practice (Dance et al. 2014).
-Since CT data have continuous angular coverage, the back-projection method (Dance et al. 2014) and transform techniques (Stewart 1991, Lo and Inderwiesen 1994) are better suited than ART.
+Therefore, it is not feasible to use ART in clinical practice (Dance et al., 2014).
+Since CT data have continuous angular coverage, the back-projection method and transform techniques (Stewart 1991, Lo and Inderwiesen 1994) are better suited than ART.

 Figure 2.
-4 (a)The principle of attenuation of an X-ray beam.
+4 (a) The principle of attenuation of an X-ray beam.
 The path of the X-ray beam is discretized by the image grid. (b) Each ray path constitutes one equation.
 Equations from all the projection angles can be solved for the attenuation coefficients using Algebraic reconstruction.